laurelthorburn/Note-Taker/README.md

 <a name="descsection"></a>
 ## Description
-The purpose of this project was to create a command-line generated team profile generator using node.js.
-The user is prompted with a series of questions that will be added to their final generated HTML page.
-Questions are broken down into manager role and optional engineer and intern questions.
-The user may add as many engineers and interns as they would like and may select the option of "Finish building my team" in order to generate their final product.
+The purpose of this project was to create a note taker application that utilizes express.js on the backend and is deployed through Heroku.
+The user is prompted with a homepage that, uuponpno button click, takes them to a note taker page where saved notes are displayed on the right hand column and a new note template is available  on the left hand column.
+The user is able to save and delete notes.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)